 Strategic Academic Fee.
-A fee of \$10 per credit hour is assessed to all currently enrolled students.
-The fee will support targeted initiatives that enhance the student's learning experience.
+A fee of \$11 per credit-hour is assessed to all currently enrolled students.
+The fee will support targeted initiatives that enhance student learning experiences.

 Student Activity Fee.
-The Student Activity fee is \$31 per trimester.
+The Student Activity fee is \$33 per trimester.
 The fee supports programs and activities to enrich the extracurricular life of students.
-Some of the programs and activities receiving funding support are the Smart Start Center, the student newspaper, entertainment and educational events, student clubs and organizations, the Student Senate, student leadership development, diversity observance events, and the Safe Ride shuttle.
+Some of the programs and activities receiving funding support are the Smart Start Center which offers child care, the student newspaper, entertainment and educational events, student clubs and organizations, the Student Senate, student leadership development, diversity observance events, and the Safe Ride shuttle.

 Student Center Fee.
-The Student Center fee is \$25 per trimester.
+The Student Center fee is \$27 per trimester.
 The fee supports the operation of the Student Center, which provides facilities for meetings, student offices, a typing center, lounges, recreation areas, study areas, and a number of other related programs and services.

 Transcript Fee.
-GSU charges a fee of \$5 per transcript.
+GSU charges a fee of \$5 per official transcript.